 2. When you fight the ED voice, you come out victorious

-Like I stated above, in my disorder, I NEVER ate “bad foods” in a public forum due to the fact that I was embarrassed and ashamed to consume anything outside of my ED’s rule book.
+Like I stated above, in my disorder, I NEVER ate “bad foods” in a public forum.
+Because I was embarrassed and ashamed to consume anything outside of my ED’s rule book.
 I remember filling out the intake form at the Manna Fund’s treatment facility.
 They asked me, “What food fears do you have?”
 I literally asked the intern supervising me, “Are you serious?
 Do you have more paper?
 It would just be easier to fill out the foods I will eat.”
 My suggestion didn’t work.
 She made me write them ALL down.

-In the long run I was so glad because it really gave me hard evidence on how ridiculous my eating disorder’s limitations on me truly were.
+In the long run I was good because it gave me hard evidence on how ridiculous my eating disorder’s limitations truly were.
 These treatment centers truly know what they are doing, even though I fought them tooth and nail for so long!
-Now, in my recovery, I do not only make a point to challenge myself to eat those foods that I once deemed bad but now see as fuel (good tasting fuel, I might add!), but I also eat them in public!
+Now, in my recovery, I not only make a point to challenge myself to eat those foods I once deemed bad, but I also eat them in public!

 So, just eat the Kit-Kat